 First, some basic points to orient you with respect to the diagram.
-The x axis is percent composition and the y axis is temperature.
+The x axis is percent composition and the y axis is melting temperature in degrees celcius.
 Point "a" represents the melting point of pure X. Similarly, point "c" corresponds to the melting point of pure Y. Point "b" represents the so called eutectic point.
-The eutectic-point-has a corresponding eutectic composition (75:25, X:Y) and a eutectic temperature (point "g").
+The eutectic-point-has a corresponding eutectic composition (75:25, X:Y - this is just made up here and it is different for different binary mixtures) and a eutectic temperature (point "g").
 The eutectic temperature is the temperature at which the eutectic composition melts.
 The eutectic composition is special in that it is the combination in which each component is completely soluble in the other.
 At the eutectic temperature the two can form a solution without either being left over in the solid state.
 The eutectic mixture is also unique in that although it has a depressed m.p., it has a sharp melting point.